cepinos/todolist-template/README.md

 # todolist-template
-This template is using the HTML + CSS best practices.
+Todo list template following the HTML + CSS best practices.

 This template is implementing the Block, Element, Modifier methodology (commonly referred to as BEM).